Chimpanzees are intelligent, resourceful animals and are humankind’s closest living relatives.

-This should not be surprising, as scientists tell us these great apes are our closest living relatives.
-Recent DNA research suggests that chimpanzees and humans shared a common ancestor, with humans branching off as two-legged creatures and evolving into homo sapiens only about 6 million years ago.
-Humans and chimps share an astounding 98.4 percent of their DNA.
+This should not be surprising, as scientists tell us these great apes are our closest living relatives: more than just sharing opposable thumbs, humans and chimps share an astounding 98.5% of their DNA.
+DNA research suggests that chimpanzees and humans shared a common ancestor, with humans branching off as bipedal creatures and evolving into Homo sapiens millions of years ago.

 Significant public attention is being focused on chimpanzees today because hundreds of these great apes have become eligible for “retirement” from research.

 No longer needed for AIDS or space research and expensive to maintain, these chimps are now referred to as “surplus” animals.
 Some sit alone in small steel cages indoors, with no opportunities for exercise, play or companionship.
 Others are housed in pairs.
 Some have access to outdoor cages, while the luckiest ones live in small groups with access to large outdoor enclosures equipped with toys, rope swings, and other climbing structures.